SantaRadovan/PowerAppsUI/Components/RatingComponent/Readme.md

 ### 1. Download the Component

-Download the latest `.msapp` or `.msapp component` file from the [Releases](https://github.com/yourusername/powerapps-rating-component/releases) section.
+Download the latest `.msapp` file from the [Releases](https://github.com/yourusername/powerapps-rating-component/releases) section.

 ### 2. Import to Power Apps